collapsed-stacks/startups/questions/5800/is-it-better-to-wait-with-introducing-a-killer-feature.md

 - posted by: [zazaalaza](https://stackexchange.com/users/4672194/zazaalaza) on 2015-08-08
 - score: 0

-<p>If you're not quite comfortable introducing this killer feature right off the bat you could go the "<code>stealthy way</code>".
+If you're not quite comfortable introducing this killer feature right off the bat you could go the "`stealthy way`".
 Build your killer feature but don't make it available to the public.
-Instead pick a few customers, tell them them that your introducing this new feature and ask them if they would like to try it out.</p>
+Instead pick a few customers, tell them them that your introducing this new feature and ask them if they would like to try it out.

-<p>This way you'd gain some really loyal customers and your competitors will not know about your "killer feature".
-You could grow like this for a long time before anyone realizes what you're offering and have a good market share when they do.</p>
+This way you'd gain some really loyal customers and your competitors will not know about your "killer feature".
+You could grow like this for a long time before anyone realizes what you're offering and have a good market share when they do.

-<p>If you're really worried about your killer feature leaking, you can even tell your customers that you're doing this off the radar and you wish they don't disclose any information about this elsewhere.
-Or you can even enforce this with your terms of agreement.</p>
+If you're really worried about your killer feature leaking, you can even tell your customers that you're doing this off the radar and you wish they don't disclose any information about this elsewhere.
+Or you can even enforce this with your terms of agreement.

-<p>I'm not sure if this would be a solution to your problem, but I see no other reason to hold off your killer feature other than that others already in the market can quickly copy you and render your advantage useless.</p>
+I'm not sure if this would be a solution to your problem, but I see no other reason to hold off your killer feature other than that others already in the market can quickly copy you and render your advantage useless.